 The Hub is a learning and skills centre for children and the wider communities.
 The Hub is a place where individuals and families can go to access various provisions.
 At The Hub there is a Preschool, a Lower Basic School (Primary), a library, an Information Technology suite and the FSF administration office.
-In total there are 368 children accessing education The Hub.
+In total The Hub has the capacity to enrol 420 children.

 The Fresh Start Preschool

 The preschool consists of three large classrooms, a training room, a Library/IT suite, staff room, a dining area and toilets block for pupils and staff, the school also benefited with a borehole that provides clean drinking water to the school.
 The FSF preschool makes a significant impact towards reducing the low school attainment of disadvantaged children especially girls.
-At our preschool, we are pleased to report that out of 148 children 76 are girls who are equally accessing an uninterrupted education, food and clean water in a safe and nurturing environment.
+At our preschool, we are pleased to report that girls are equally accessing an uninterrupted education, food and clean water in a safe and nurturing environment.

 Whilst at school, all children are provided with a square meal and learning resources free of charge.
 In addition, orphans and girls are provided with free education, we found this to be an important incentive that encourages the retention of disadvantaged children at school because the supplies of learning and teaching resources such as pens, books, school bags and pencils ease the financial burden for the families.
 In addition, the school employs Gambian teachers with Early Childhood Development certificates and each classroom has a teaching assistant to enable teachers to deliver the curriculum more effectively.
 All children have access to IT lessons delivered by a trained IT teacher as this is part of the curriculum, the pupils also have access to a well-resourced library which encourages both teachers and pupils to read and carry out research.